 (Note: If you're not familiar with CAVA, it's a fast-casual type of restaurant where you walk through a line and choose your toppings as they build your bowl.
 They use a lot of Mediterranean flavors and ingredients).

 But... let's be honest here.
 Having a CAVA bowl everyday isn't in my budget.
+(Though I am probably there once a week, I love them so much).
 And traveling the 15-ish minutes to CAVA isn't possible with my schedule.

 So instead, I've been taking inspiration from the CAVA bowls I love, and making CAVA-inspired greens and grains bowls at home.
-They are still so fresh and flavorful.
+The CAVA copycat bowls are still so fresh and flavorful.
 Follow along for tips on how to layer and what to add.

 Also, I want to note that in the photos, I kinda add everything in sections in the bowl, which is how I love to create my bowls, but you can absolutely just layer everything on top of each other.